iparjo/iparjo/README.md

 - Practical challenges & labs
 - Continuous learning & documentation

+⬇️ Below you will find my documented Portfolio where you can see how to find everything I've worked on.

 <!--
 **iparjo/iparjo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.